Ultimate Love, Extreme Missions

 Missions

-Let us reflect on this with regards to missions.
+Let us reflect on this in the context of missions.

 Second, this love of God empowers us to face all sorts of dire distresses to reach out to the lost.
-Evangelism must be purposed.
-Most of us are not regularly thinking of the lost like God is.
+Evangelism must be purposeful.
+Most of us are not regularly thinking about the lost the way God is.
 Christ saw the harvest fields ready to be reaped.
 If God's plan is so awesome, ought we not be more purposeful in reaching out to the lost?

 -> Next C.) The Preparing of the Bride (Ephesians 5:26-27)